Trioxidation/Triox/API.md

-## Headers
+## Authorization
+The authorization process requires the client to send a JWT (JSON Web Token) to the server.
+This can be done in two ways: Either by using the authorization header or by using a cookie.
+The authorization header is the preferred authorization method, the cookie header exist primarily for comparability with browsers and some HTTP-client implementations.

-### JWT Auth
+### Authorization header
-Name: `x-triox-jwt`
+Name: `authorization`
+Type: `Bearer`
-Value: JWT (see Auth -> Sign in)
+Value: Encoded JWT (see Auth -> Sign in)
 Example:
-`x-triox-jwt: eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJodHRwX3Rlc3RlciIsImlkIjoxOTEzMjkyNzI5LCJyb2xlIjowLCJleHAiOjE2MDE0NzgwNTR9.fXdzLaq_UwpwJ6BCqCA7lfPWuBw0Cfi2f485Ptr9t5g`
+`authorization: Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJodHRwX3Rlc3RlciIsImlkIjoxOTEzMjkyNzI5LCJyb2xlIjowLCJleHAiOjE2MDE0NzgwNTR9.fXdzLaq_UwpwJ6BCqCA7lfPWuBw0Cfi2f485Ptr9t5g`

+### Cookie header
+Name: `cookie`
+Cookie-name: `triox_jwt`
+Value: Encoded JWT (see Auth -> Sign in)
+Example:
+`cookie:  triox_jwt=eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJodHRwX3Rlc3RlciIsImlkIjoxOTEzMjkyNzI5LCJyb2xlIjowLCJleHAiOjE2MDE0NzgwNTR9.fXdzLaq_UwpwJ6BCqCA7lfPWuBw0Cfi2f485Ptr9t5g`

 ## Auth
 ### Sign in